- This event has passed.

 Photographs from the Delray Beach Historical Society Collection Archive

-Join us for First Friday Art Walk on February 5th 6-9pm.
-Timed ticket link below.
+Join us for First Friday Art Walk on March 5th 6-9pm.
+Click here or the timed ticket link below.

 In 1999, an ambitious national documentary project called “Indivisible” sought to explore how communities across America were volunteering to improve their neighborhoods.
 Photographers and oral historians from the Center for Documentary Studies at Duke University, in partnership with the Center for Creative Photography and the University of Arizona, set out across communities to understand local solutions to local problems.